Chimpanzee–human last common ancestor

 The chimpanzee–human last common ancestor (CHLCA) is the last common ancestor shared by the extant Homo (human) and Pan (chimpanzee and bonobo) genera of Hominini.
-Due to complex hybrid speciation, it is not currently possible to give a precise estimate on the age of this ancestral population.
-While "original divergence" between populations may have occurred as early as 13 million years ago (Miocene), hybridization may have been ongoing until as recently as 4 million years ago (Pliocene).
+Estimates of the divergence date vary widely from thirteen to five million years ago.

 In human genetic studies, the CHLCA is useful as an anchor point for calculating single-nucleotide polymorphism (SNP) rates in human populations where chimpanzees are used as an outgroup, that is, as the extant species most genetically similar to Homo sapiens.

+Despite extensive research, no direct fossil evidence of the CHLCA has been discovered.
+Fossil candidates like Sahelanthropus tchadensis, Orrorin tugenensis, and Ardipithecus ramidus have been debated as either being early hominins or close to the CHLCA.
+However, their classification remains uncertain due to incomplete evidence.

 Taxonomy

 The taxon tribe Hominini was proposed to separate humans (genus Homo) from chimpanzees (Pan) and gorillas (genus Gorilla) on the notion that the least similar species should be separated from the other two.
 However, later evidence revealed that Pan and Homo are closer genetically than are Pan and Gorilla; thus, Pan was referred to the tribe Hominini with Homo.
 Gorilla now became the separated genus and was referred to the new taxon 'tribe Gorillini'.